Criollo people: Culture

 The criollos allowed a syncretism in their culture and gastronomy, and they, in general, felt more identified with the territory where they were born than with the Iberian peninsula.
 Evidence is their authorship of works demonstrating an attachment to and pride in the natives and their history.
 They sometimes criticized the crimes of the conquistadores, often denouncing and defending natives from abuse.
 In the colony's last two centuries criollos rebelled in response to the harsh suppression of Indigenous uprisings.
-They allowed the natives and the mestizos (indigenous/European mixed) to be schooled in the universities and art schools, and many natives and mestizos were actually notable painters and architects, mostly in the Andes, but also in Mexico.
+They allowed the natives and the mestizos (indigenous/European mixed) to be schooled in the universities and art schools, and many natives and mestizos were notable painters and architects, mostly in the Andes, but also in Mexico.